-First Period (1/2000-10/2007)
+First Period (January 2000-October 2007)

 The VECM model produces an R-squared of 0.45, indicating that the testing variables combined explain Chinese stock performances slightly better during 2000-2007 than for the whole period.
-This suggests that there were important structural breaks between the first and second periods.
+This finding suggests that there were important structural breaks between the first and second periods.